 In addition, there are various reliefs and exemptions available, including entrepreneurs’ relief.

 Companies are not subject to capital gains tax, but are liable to corporation tax on their chargeable gains on the same principles as for CGT (but with certain significant differences).
 A company pays tax on its chargeable gains at its marginal rate of tax.
-Companies are not entitled to an annual exempt allowance or to certain other reliefs including Entrepreneur’s relief.
+Companies are not entitled to an annual exempt amount or to certain other reliefs including entrepreneur’s relief.
 However, in calculating the chargeable gain subject to tax, companies are entitled to an indexation allowance, based on RPI inflation, which can reduce the gain depending on how long the asset has been held.

 Where a residential property that has been subject to the annual tax on enveloped dwellings (ATED) is disposed of, there will be a 28% capital gains tax charge on the non-natural person (e.g. company) making the disposal.